DworkinLab/episodicSequenceData/Pool-Seq_Analayis_Pipeline.md

 # make path to adapter sequences (to be used with ILLUMINACLIP)
 adapter=${trim}/adapters/TruSeq3-PE.fa:2:30:10

+#list all files to be read (all raw data)
 files=(${raw_dir}/*_R1_001.fastq.gz)

+#For loop over every file
 for file in ${files[@]}
 do
 name=${file}
 base=`basename ${name} _R1_001.fastq.gz`

 java -jar ${trim} PE -phred33 \
   -trimlog ${trim_dir}/trimlog.txt \
   ${raw_dir}/${base}_R1_001.fastq.gz \